brugr9/UEPluginVolumeCreator/README.md

     * Description: To provide a good color rendering index  CRI-R9 for red tones in surgical procedures (cf. [WaveformLighting]), parameter "Temperature" in Kelvin [K] is used (Use Temperature: `true`) to achieve an adjustable warm or cold white. "*Warmer colors (yellows and reds) appear at lower temperatures, while cooler colors (white and blue) appear at temperatures above 5,000 Kelvin.*" (cf. [USAMedicalSurgical]).
 Therefore initially a temperature of `5,000.0` K is set (see also [VivoSurgical]).
 It is up to the game developer to adjust the value accordingly.
   * Intensity Units: `Candelas`
   * Intensity: `100000.0 cd`
-    * Description: We like to achieve a depth of illumination with a full spot of 100,000 lux at a distance of 1m (cf. [USAMedicalSurgical]).
-[UEDoc, Physical Lighting Units] mentiones that *"Candela (cd) is a measure of luminous intensity emitted uniformly across a solid angle of one steradian (sr).
-For example, a light set to 1000 cd would measure 1000 lux at one meter."* Therefore parameter "Intensity" is set to `100,000.0 cd` (Intensity Units: `Candelas`).
+    * Description: We like to achieve a depth of illumination with a full spot of 100,000 lux at a distance of 1 meter (cf. [USAMedicalSurgical]).
+[UEDoc, Physical Lighting Units] mentiones that *"Candela (cd) is a measure of luminous intensity emitted uniformly across a solid angle of 1 steradian (sr).
+For example, a light set to 1000 cd would measure 1000 lux at 1 meter."* Therefore parameter "Intensity" is set to `100,000.0 cd` (Intensity Units: `Candelas`).
 Also *"Note that when the intensity of a light is defined in Candelas, it is unaffected by its cone angle"* (ibid.).
   * Attenuation Radius: `120.0`
     * Description: To bound the visible influence of the light and save rendering resources, we set parameter "Attenuation Radius" to a value slightly above 1m or 100.0 UE resp., i.e. `120.0` (*"Light Attenuation Radius can have a serious impact on performance, so use larger radius values sparingly"*, cf. [UEDoc, Lighting Basics]).
 * Category 'Volume Creator':